 Place the frame in the rough stud opening.
-Bend the anchor tabs around the stud, leaving the desired clearance between the frame return and stud, for inserting the finished well material.
-Set the appropriate inserting the finished wall material.
+Bend the anchor tabs around the stud, leaving the desired clearance between the frame return and stud, for inserting the finished wall material.
 Set the spreaders and level, plumb and align the frame.
 Check for twist in jamb.
 Use shims to adjust as necessary